 Login button.
 WinSCP will now go through a process of logging you in.
-You will see the following warning on your first login which asks whether you trust connecting to the server.
+You will see a warning on your first login which asks whether you trust connecting to the server.
 Click on

 Please note that the ssh key that you see in the warning window is a key of your Raspberry Pi device.
 This key does not reflect any Dataplicity servers, it is a direct connection to your Raspberry Pi.